MOBATSim/MOBATSim/README.md

 MOBATSim has a project file that includes the Simulink files and their paths.
 The project can be opened by double-clicking on **MOBATSim.prj** and a GUI will appear, which can be used to start the simulation.
 Simply click on "Start Simulation" and wait for the simulation to start.

-Please refer to the live script file **GettingStarted.mlx** for more detailed documentation.
+First it would be best if you [fork the MOBATSim repository](https://github.com/user/repository/fork) and then **clone** it to your computer.
+After opening the **MOBATSim** folder please refer to the live script file **GettingStarted.mlx** for more detailed documentation.